 Originally founded in 1967 at San Francisco State University, Project Rebound is a CSU program designed to support the higher education and successful reintegration of formerly incarcerated Californians.
-In 2019, following a three-year, philanthropically-funded expansion effort (2016-19), California made an ongoing investment of \$3.3 million in the CSU Project Rebound Consortium to grow and further expand this successful program across the state.
-Since 2016, Project Rebound has conferred nearly 500 Bachelor's and Master's degrees to formerly incarcerated students and maintained a less than one percent recidivism rate.
-Project Rebound has established California as a national model by leveraging the largest four-year university system in the country to scale a life-affirming, cost-effective response to the extensive impacts of mass incarceration.
+Following a three-year, philanthropically-funded expansion effort (2016-19), California made an ongoing investment of \$3.3 million in the CSU Project Rebound Consortium in 2019-augmented to \$11.3 million ongoing in 2022-to grow and further expand this successful program across the state.
+Since 2016, Project Rebound has conferred nearly 750 Bachelor's and Master's degrees to formerly incarcerated students and maintained a less than one percent recidivism rate.
+Project Rebound has established California as a national model by leveraging the largest fouryear university system in the country to scale a life-affirming, cost-effective response to the extensive impacts of mass incarceration.

-Project Rebound is at the forefront of advancing the CSU's objective to close the equity gap for underrepresented minority and low-income students.
+Project Rebound is at the forefront of advancing the CSU's objective to close the equity gap for under-represented minority and low-income students.
 The majority of Rebound Scholars come from historically marginalized and underserved populations.
-74% of Rebound Scholars are Pell Grant recipients, compared to 44% in the general CSU student body.
-The majority (61%) of Rebound Scholars are Black (21%), Latinx (37%), or Native (3%).
-The proportion of Rebound Scholars that identify as Black/African American or Native American is six times greater than that of the CSU student body overall.
-In addition, most Project Rebound students (61%) are also first-generation college students; 34% are parents of minor children.
+66% of Rebound Scholars are Pell Grant recipients, compared to 43% in the general CSU student body.
+The majority (70%) of Rebound Scholars are Black (28%), Latinx (42%), or Native American (10%).
+The proportion of Rebound Scholars that identify as Black/African American or